ros2/ros2_documentation/source/Tutorials/Advanced/ROS2-Tracing-Trace-and-Analyze.rst

 Run the notebook by clicking the *Run* button for each cell.
 Running the cell that does the trace processing might take a few minutes on the first run, but subsequent runs will be much quicker.

-You should get a plot that looks like this:
+You should get a plot that looks similar to this:

 .. image:: ./images/ros2_tracing_guide_result_plot.png
   :alt: callback durations result plot